 Freud is approached as a systematic thinker dedicated to discovering the basic principles of human mental life.
 For Freud, these basic principles concern what impels human thought and behavior.
 What moves us to think and act?
 What is it to think and act?
 Emphasis is placed on the close study and critical analysis of texts, with particular attention to the underlying structure of the arguments.
 Two 90-minute classes.
 S. Sugarman

-HUM 470 Interdisciplinary Studies in the Humanities (also POL 415) Fall LA
+HUM 470 Interdisciplinary Studies in the Humanities (also POL 415) Spring LA

 This team-taught seminar examines texts, objects, periods and themes from an interdisciplinary perspective.
 Although designed to be the capstone course for students pursuing a certificate in Humanistic Studies, it is open to other students if space is available.
 The specific topic varies each year depending on the focus of the faculty team.
-A. Braddock, K. Kusserow
+J. Rampling, T. Kaufmann

 JRN 240 Creative Non-Fiction (also CWR 240) Spring LA